privatezero/Resume/README.md

 # Selected Presentations and Lectures

+* "Strategies and Outcomes for Public Digitization Events: A Case Study."
+AMIA Annual Conference 2018.
+Portland, OR.
+12/01/2018.
+* "vrecord: An Open Source Case Study."
+AMIA Annual Conference 2018.
+Portland, OR.
+12/01/2018.
 * "Beyond Pressing Play: Tools and Strategies for High Quality Reformatting of Field Recorded Materials."
 Northwest Archivists Annual Meeting 2018.
 Warm Springs, OR.
 04/27/2018.
 * "Collaborative Conversion: Open Tools and Workflows in AV Preservation."
 AMIA Annual Conference 2017.
 New Orleans, LA.
 12/02/2017.
 * "Automation and Similarity: An Introduction to Perceptual Hashing."
 AMIA Annual Conference 2017.
 New Orleans, LA.
 12/02/2017.